sui-foundation/sips/sips/sip-7.md

 Deepbook is a permissionless platform on Sui that allows building pools for swapping any pair of (`Coin<T>`) assets.
 Pools can be created permionlessly with the `key` ability, which provides them a unique object ID & makes it independently indexable by the nodes.

-While this is enough for building a simple spot exchange, it falls short of providing flexibility to build more complex financial products, like cross-margined perpetual DEX, whose functioning requires wrapping the `Pool<Coin<X>, Coin<Y>>` under another shared object to obtain a collection of pools & store application specific metadata on top of deepbook pools.
+While this is enough for building a simple spot exchange, it falls short of providing flexibility to build more complex financial products, like cross-margined perpetual DEX, whose functioning requires wrapping the `Pool<Coin<X>, Coin<Y>>` under another shared object(as dynamic fields) to obtain a collection of pools & store application specific metadata on top of deepbook pools.
 Having access to on-chain data for multiple pools in the same transaction is paramount for enabling composability & more complex use cases where deepbook can be used as a matching engine in general.

 ## Motivation